WORKPLACE NEURODIVERSITY COACHING

 Co-Coaching

-Structured coaching conversations involving the employee and their manager, HR partner or workplace supporter.
-Co-coaching is useful when insight needs to become practical, shared and sustainable.
+Supported conversations involving the employee and a manager, HR partner or workplace supporter, so insight becomes shared and sustainable.

 Coaching connected to workplace change